Continuous design, continuous improvement

 Salsa Digital worked with a Victorian Government department to create user-centric designs informed by our user research and testing.
 The final designs were a product of three-way collaboration and used a continuous design and improvement cycle, feeding in client input and user research.
 This delivers benefits to the Victorian Government, citizens, tax-payers and vendors like Salsa.

 Our client is a branch/department within one of the larger Victorian Government departments, offering a range of services to other agencies across the state.
 (Note: Due to a strict media/communications policy, unfortunately we can’t name this department.)

 Our client’s services were buried in its parent department’s website and many agencies were unaware of the branch and the services it offered.
 The client needed a new website to help promote its services across the Victorian State Government.

-While the client was looking for a vendor through a formal Request for Proposal, the Department of Premier and Cabinet’s (DPC’s) Single Digital Presence (SDP) project was in full swing.
+While the client was looking for a vendor through a formal Request for Proposal, the Department of Premier and Cabinet’s (DPC’s) whole-of-government digital platform project, Single Digital Presence (SDP), was in full swing.
 Our client decided to use the SDP offering, including the template designs in the SDP Atomic Pattern Library as the basis for its new website.

 Salsa used an iterative human-centred design (HCD) approach to define the key user groups and their needs.
 We then worked with the client’s team and the user groups to co-design, test and validate solutions.
 Salsa also approached the DPC’s SDP team to understand its approach to user research, testing and information architecture (IA).
 Our intent was to use similar methods so that results could be packaged and easily shared in a familiar format.
 For example, Salsa discovered the SDP team was using Treejack for IA testing so we used the same IA tree testing software.